Documentation

 Running A/B tests

+A/B testing involves comparing traffic between two store workspaces and helps you determine which one performs better in terms of user engagement and conversions.
 To execute an A/B test, you can use the VTEX IO CLI or the A/B Tester Admin app.
-For more information, please refer to the following sections.

 Running A/B tests via the Admin

 The A/B Tester app allows you to run A/B tests via Admin.
-To use the app, first you need to install it in your account:
+To use the app, follow these steps:

-1. Open the terminal and use the VTEX IO CLI to log in to the desired account.
+1. Open the terminal and log in to the desired account.
+Remember to replace the values between curly brackets according to your account name.

 2. Install the A/B Tester app in the master workspace to enable A/B testing on your store website by running: